DanOvando/sraplus/README.md

 You’ll need to be connected to the internet.

-3. Once `devtools` has been installed, you can then install `sraplus` by running
+3. Once `remotes` has been installed, you can then install `sraplus` by running

 ``` r
 remotes::install_github("danovando/sraplus")